The Psoas Major

 Trigger Points

-The trigger points of the psoas major are located mainly in the muscle belly lateral to the umbilicus, at the level of L2-L3.
+Psoas major trigger points are located mainly in the muscle belly lateral to the umbilicus, at the level of L2-L3.
 Because it is a deep muscle — located behind the abdominal organs — its palpation requires specific technique: deep, gradual pressure with the fingers, lateral to the umbilicus, with the patient supine and knees flexed to relax the superficial abdominal musculature.

 TRIGGER POINTS OF THE PSOAS MAJOR